Alighaemmaghami/Bitcoin_Prediction_Comparison/README.md

 ![Table 1 Results of the Linear Model on Validation Data](https://raw.githubusercontent.com/Alighaemmaghami/Bitcoin_Prediction_Comparison/refs/heads/main/Tables/Table_1_Results_of_the_Linear_Model_on_Validation_Data.png)

+Table 1 Results of the Linear Model on Validation Data

 The fourth scenario works better.
 It uses the return values instead of absolute values.
 This model works better when